 Please check our application chart to see which GigaDrive Plans are eligible to install this application.

 - Navigate to the Application Manager page and search for

 - Click icon to open the installation window and tap Install to start the installation process.

-- Once the installation is complete, click icon to open the Access Info page.
+- Once the installation is complete, click the icon right next to the ruTorrent app to open the Access Info page.
 Then click Go To Application to access